 - Khokana, the vernacular village, and its mustard-oil seed industrial heritage

 - Medieval Earthern Walled City of Lo Manthang

 - Vajrayogini and the early settlement of Sankhu

 - Bhurti Temple Complex of Dailekh

-Nepalese architecture can be primarily categorized into styles – the Pagoda style, the Stupa or Chaitya style and the Shikhara style.
+Nepalese architecture can be primarily categorized into the Pagoda style, the Stupa or Chaitya style, and the Shikhara style.
 Besides this, the European style of architecture is also seen in some places.

-The Pagoda style of architecture has multi-roofed structures stabilized with a broad base that narrows as you move higher.
-This style saw its advent in Nepal in the thirteenth century and was also spread to China by Araniko and his team of artists.
-The Pashupati temple, Changu Narayan, Nyatapola of Bhaktapur etc. all bear this style.
+Architecture has multi-roofed structures stabilized with a broad base that narrows as you move higher.
+This style saw its advent in Nepal in the thirteenth century and was spread to China by Araniko and his artists.
+The Pashupati temple, Changu Narayan, and Nyatapola of Bhaktapur, all bear this style.

-The Shikhara style is another popular style that can be seen in Nepali architecture.
-This is characterized by tall artistic pyramidal buildings with a gajur at the top and is primarily connected with Hindu temples.
-The Krishna Mandir and Mahaboudha in Patan Durbar Square are fine examples of this form or architecture.
+another popular style that can be seen in Nepali architecture.
+This is characterized by tall artistic pyramidal buildings with a Gajur at the top and is primarily connected with Hindu temples.
+The Krishna Mandir and Mahaboudha in Patan Durbar Square are fine examples of this architecture.